 Are our pacifists today leading us to a similar fate?

 Such reasoning in our media reflects a deep national sickness.
-We see it in the way mainstream outlets talk about terrorists and states such as Iran and North Korea today.
 This is the ultimate in a defeatist attitude, and it leads to the death of nations!

 But what did members of the media learn from their despicable record in dealing with Hitler and Germany in the decade before World War ii?

 Most of them today are against America’s war in Iraq and another tyrant, Saddam Hussein.
 Saddam was clearly leading a terrorist-sponsoring nation, and the nation he hated most of all was America.
 He tried to assassinate the father of George W. Bush, when he was president.
 Many nations would have declared war over such an incident, but not the American and British people.
 Vladimir Putin has recently said his government intelligence knew that Saddam planned terrorist attacks against the U.S. Most of the media virtually ignored those comments or buried the story in the back of their reporting.
 Mr. Putin’s comments should have made major headlines.